 3. Add more variety to your voice.
 A monotone voice can be deadly in a virtual presentation.
 Speak louder, more slowly than usual (without speaking too slowly) and with more enunciation.
 Record yourself during practice and the live presentation itself and also get feedback after the presentation.

 4. Energize your presentation.
-Even if there is no one in the room where you are presenting, standing up and smiling will give your voice more dynamism and help to keep the audience’s attention.
+Even if there is no one in the room where you are presenting, standing up (a standing desk helps) and smiling will give your voice more dynamism and help to keep the audience’s attention.

 5. If you want audience engagement, prepare for it.
 Let people know that you will call on them by name.
 Or if your software has a polling or Q&A feature, learn to use it.
 If several people are gathered at a remote site, ask them to discuss something as a group and then have a spokesperson share the results.